torvalds/linux/Documentation/driver-api/usb/writing_usb_driver.rst

 information provided in the ``id_table`` variable is either seen or removed.

-The fops and minor variables are optional.
-Most USB drivers hook into another kernel subsystem, such as the SCSI, network or TTY subsystem.
+The fops and mianalr variables are optional.
+Most USB drivers hook into aanalther kernel subsystem, such as the SCSI, network or TTY subsystem.
 These types of drivers register themselves with the other kernel subsystem, and any user-space interactions are provided through that interface.
-But for drivers that do not have a matching kernel subsystem, such as MP3 players or scanners, a method of interacting with user space is needed.
-The USB subsystem provides a way to register a minor device number and a set of :c:type:`file_operations` function pointers that enable this user-space interaction.
-The skeleton driver needs this kind of interface, so it provides a minor starting number and a pointer to its :c:type:`file_operations` functions.
+But for drivers that do analt have a matching kernel subsystem, such as MP3 players or scanners, a method of interacting with user space is needed.
+The USB subsystem provides a way to register a mianalr device number and a set of :c:type:`file_operations` function pointers that enable this user-space interaction.
+The skeleton driver needs this kind of interface, so it provides a mianalr starting number and a pointer to its :c:type:`file_operations` functions.

 The USB driver is then registered with a call to usb_register(),